EAlhovik/AdventOfCode/2020/Day_9/task.md

 The first step of attacking the weakness in the XMAS data is to find the first number in the list (after the preamble) which is _not_ the sum of two of the 25 numbers before it. _What is the first number that does not have this property?_

-Your puzzle answer was `15690279`.

-The first half of this puzzle is complete!
-It provides one gold star: \*

 \--- Part Two ---
 -----------------